The two VPN services mentioned by this article include –

-The BBC iPlayer has a fantastic feature which sometimes people forget about – i.e you can download videos from BBC iPlayer onto any device which is able to store them.
+The BBC’s iPlayer has a fantastic feature which sometimes people forget about – i.e. you can download videos from BBC iPlayer onto any device which is able to store them.
 So for instance you can easily download a load of programmes onto the hard disk of your laptop and watch them whenever you like.
-If you follow the below instructions you can use BBC iPlayer Download Outside UK too.
+If you follow the below instructions you can use BBC iPlayer to download outside the UK too.
 Just to clarify once downloaded you can watch these videos anywhere, there’s no UK only restriction after downloading and you don’t even need an internet connection.
 Perfect for short trips abroad when the hotel Wifi costs a small fortune.

 To download a programme to your computer simply visit the BBC iPlayer site and go to the programme you want as normal.
 Then instead of streaming the BBC live look for the ‘download’ tab which should be near the bottom.
 You’ll be asked if you’ve installed the BBC downloader before with this message –